ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 14.
 MBC Sightings per Trip Reports 1992-2009

 In addition to 1996 and 1997, 1999 was undoubtedly a big year for American Coppers: the largest unadjusted statewide totals were reported that year, and markedly exceed the unadjusted totals of other years.
-Analyses of American Copper numbers per total party-hours on the long-running Concord NABA Count (1992-2009), and on the large Northern Worcester NABA Count (1996-2009), both agree that 1999 was a year with unusually high numbers of American Coppers per party-hour of effort expended.
+Analyses of American Copper numbers per total party-hours on the long-running Concord NABA Count (1992-2009), and on the large Northern Worcester NABA Count (1996-2009), both agree that 1999 was a year with unusually high numbers of American Coppers per party-hour of effort.
 The Northern Worcester result shows American Coppers also high per party-hour in 1997, 2000, and 2004.

 Statewide Distribution